evilbuffer/YarHunt/README.md

 - See active rules
 - See active "jobs" (threads downloading new samples)

-The malware samples of interest are saved locally, and also sent to an MWDB instance.\
+The malware samples of interest are saved locally, and sent to an MWDB instance.\
-YarHunt per default uploads samples to the MWDB instance run by CERT PL.\
+YarHunt per default uploads samples to the MWDB instance run by CERT PL (https://mwdb.cert.pl).